osmandapp/web/main/docs/user/navigation/car-play.md

 First, you need to select and configure the profile to be used when connecting to CarPlay.
 You can read how to configure a profile in the article [Profiles (Settings)](../personal/profiles).
 A convenient profile for using CarPlay can be *Driving*, and the type of routing can be [Car routing](../navigation/routing/car-based-routing.md).
 For quick access to the list of profiles available for connecting to CarPlay OsmAnd has a separate item *Menu → Settings → OsmAnd Settings → CarPlay Profile*.

-1. For OsmAnd to work, [connect your iOS device](#overview) to the vehicle's multimedia system.
-To find out how to connect and set up your device, you can visit the [**CarPlay**](https://support.apple.com/en-us/HT205634) websites.
+- Also for OsmAnd to work, [connect your iOS device](#overview) to the vehicle's multimedia system.
+To find out more about how to connect and set up your device, you can visit the [**CarPlay**](https://support.apple.com/en-us/HT205634) website.
-2. You need to have one of [OsmAnd Paid subscription](../purchases/ios#free-and-paid-features).
+- You need to have one of [OsmAnd Paid subscription](../purchases/ios#free-and-paid-features).
 Check it here *Menu → Settings → Purchases*.
-3. Once connected, an icon with the OsmAnd logo and name will appear among the available programs in the menu on the selected platform.
+- Once connected, an icon with the OsmAnd logo and name will appear among the available programs in the menu on the selected platform.
-4. You will then be able to start the navigation or use the OsmAnd search function in CarPlay.
+- You will then be able to start the navigation or use the OsmAnd search function in CarPlay.

 Note, you may need an Internet connection to use OsmAnd in CarPlay.
 If your device has limited Internet access, you can [preload or create routes](../personal/tracks.md) and use them without the Internet.